Complete Guide to Hiking at Uluru and Kata Tjuta

 7km / 4 hour return

-This one is more of a trek, but if you’re up to the challenge, it’s worth it!
-Here, you’ll be able to see the domes of Kata Tjuta up close – feel free to photograph for your own use, but the Anangu ask that you be respectful about sharing as this area is very culturally significant to them.
+This one is more of a trek, but it's worth it if you’re up to the challenge!
+Here, you’ll be able to see the domes of Kata Tjuta up close.
+Feel free to photograph them for your own use, but the Aṉangu ask that you be respectful about sharing as this area is very culturally significant to them.
 This hike has steep, rocky spots so you’ll want to take your time and mind your step.

 Ready?
 Let’s go!

 Now that you know when to visit and where to go, the only thing left to do is plan your bucket list adventure!
 Check out our current special offers or browse other outdoor experiences to round out your unforgettable holiday.
-We can’t wait for you to explore Uluru with us!
+We can’t wait for you to explore Uluru and share your favourite moments with us!